-Some of my close friends know that that I am not exactly neurotypical.
+Some of my close friends know that that I am not neurotypical.
 Even when things are flowing smoothly, daily life taxes me.
 I also have genetic chronic health issues.
-I know how to handle it, but it is super frustrating to have to work twice as hard to accomplish anything- including sticking to a regimen.
+I know how to handle both issues, but it is super frustrating to have to work twice as hard to accomplish anything- including sticking to a regimen.

 It has its upside though, I believe that my own struggles make me especially good at helping my clients adopt strategies.
 If I can do it, anyone can.
 Unfortunately that doesn’t mean I don’t stumble.
 Everyone stumbles…

 One of my problems is that I am by nature one of those people who needs to do something about the problems I see in the world.
 I tend to jump into activism and helping others, often at the expense of my own wellness.
 I know that a lot of my friends are the same.

 As we move into days when more of us are going to take up the role of activist, I want to share a story with you.
 There are a lot of articles that talk about this on a “how to” level times, but I want to talk about “why?”
 So here it is — a very personal story that hopefully serves to establish why self-care is a necessity.

 My husband and I threw ourselves into the Occupy movement.
 I had some basic teach-ins on avoiding hypothermia and warding off illness in tight quarters, but none of the Occupiers really embraced the importance of self-care to the sustainability of the movement.